Jay Saldi

 John Jay Saldi, IV (born October 8, 1954) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
 He played college football for the South Carolina Gamecocks.

-Early years
+Early life

 Saldi attended White Plains Senior High School, where he was an All-American linebacker, while also playing tight end in the offense.
 He practiced basketball and baseball as additional sports.

 He accepted a football scholarship from the University of South Carolina, where he played as an undersized (205 pounds) defensive end as a true freshman, before suffering a leg injury.

 The following year, he was moved to tight end and eventually became a starter as a junior.
 He was a part of a 56–20 win against Clemson University in 1975.

 He was injured playing against Louisiana State University and missed the last 5 games of his senior season.
 He finished his college career with only 15 receptions.